tqtezos/lorentz-contract-param/docs/morleyLet.md

 This `push num 3` instruction pushes the value 3 with the type `int :num` onto the stack.

+Note that type synonyms with names `Parameter` and `Storage` are prohibited, these names are used for implicit contracts parameter and storage types.

 The interaction between type synonyms and type annotations is that if the synonym's definition contains no annotation, the name of the synonym will be used.
 If the synonym definition does contain a type annotation, the annotation